Restoring wetland habitat at Teringie Wetlands

 What is happening

-Construction of new infrastructure to improve wetland management at the Teringie Wetlands commenced in early 2024 with works expected to be completed within a period of approximately six months.
+Construction of new infrastructure to improve wetland management at the Teringie Wetlands were completed in September 2024.

 The on-ground works at Teringie involve installing two flow regulating structures in order to improve water level management and wetting and drying regimes in the wetland complex.